kusnezoff-alexander/eggmock/README.md

 ## Notes

-Make sure to run a release build when measuring performance.
+- make sure to run a release build when measuring performance
+- *eggmock* currently does not guarantee to be memory leak free in program runs that involve panics or exceptions